Even Prescribed Narcotics, Opiates or Other Pain Killers Can Cause a Person to Stop Breathing, Suffer Respiratory Arrest or even Die

 Medication errors in Philadelphia occur day in and day out.
 Medication errors occur in hospitals and also happen when patients are prescribed multiple narcotics by their primary care physician or specialist.
 Narcotics or opiate pain medications can be very helpful to patients who are in pain, as long as they are prescribed, monitored or administered safely.
 Sadly, that is not always the case.

-Here at the Philadelphia Beasley medication error law firm, our attorneys, physicians and nurses have reviewed so many drug error or drug death cases that were caused by prescribed medications that could have been easily avoided.
+Here at The Beasley Firm, our attorneys, physicians, and nurses have reviewed so many drug error or drug death cases that were caused by prescribed medications that could have been easily avoided.
 If you or a loved one has suffered due to a narcotic overdose or medication error, please feel free to contact us at (215) 866-2424 for a strictly confidential and free consultation with one of our experienced lawyers, doctors or nurses.
 To date, we have had billions awarded on behalf of our injured clients and we are here for you.